-base salary, short-term incentive ("STI") target, and grant date fair value of annual long-term incentive awards.
-As the chart illustrates, all target compensation levels for our Chief Executive Officer remained flat over this period.
+The first chart below compares the target and realized compensation of our Chief Executive Officer, Helix's adjusted EBITDA, and Helix's stock price for each of 2017, 2018, 2019 and 2020.
+Target compensation includes base salary, short-term incentive ("STI") target, and grant date fair value of annual longterm incentive awards.
+As the chart illustrates, the majority of target compensation levels for our Chief Executive Officer remained flat over this period.
+Other than the increase to his 2020 long-term incentive award, we have not provided any pay increase of any kind to our Chief Executive Officer in six years.
 The realized compensation for our Chief Executive Officer for that same period includes base salary paid in each year, STI paid in respect of each year, and payout of long-term incentive compensation that vested after the relevant performance period (i.e., the value at the time of vesting of restricted stock and PSUs that vested immediately after the year in question).

-As the first chart below illustrates, the realized compensation of our Chief Executive Officer in 2017 was significantly less than target, and increased in line with our performance over the past two years, reflecting our continuing improved results.
-The 2019 increase in realized compensation primarily reflected (a) the payout, albeit below target, of STI, which was reflective of the 11% increase in 2019 adjusted EBITDA over 2018, and (b) the payout at the maximum level (200%) of three-year cliff vesting PSUs (which were granted in January 2017) as a result of our TSR outperforming all of our PSU peer companies over the three-year performance period.
+As the first chart below illustrates, the realized compensation of our Chief Executive Officer in 2017 was significantly less than target, and increased in line with our performance over the next two years, followed by an increase to his 2020 long-term incentive award, a decision made in December 2019 reflective of our then-continuing improved results.
+The decrease in his 2020 realized compensation reflected the decrease to his realized STI, decrease in realized restricted stock value, and voluntary reduction to his base salary taken in connection with the ongoing COVID-19 pandemic, offset in part by the payout at the maximum level (200%) of three-year cliff vesting PSUs (which were granted in January 2018) as a result of our TSR outperforming all but one of our PSU peer companies over the three-year performance period.

-The second chart graphically depicts our TSR performance over the three-year performance measurement period for our PSUs granted in 2017 compared to the TSRs of the peer companies identified in the 2017 PSU award agreements.
-The combination of our relative TSR performance, and the continued improvement of our adjusted EBITDA, was reflected in the 2019 realized compensation of our Chief Executive Officer.
+The second chart graphically depicts our TSR performance over the three-year performance measurement period for our PSUs granted in January 2018 compared to the TSRs of the peer companies identified in the 2018 PSU award agreements.
+Our relative TSR performance was reflected in the 2020 realized compensation of our Chief Executive Officer.